Back to: Angular Tutorials For Beginners and Professionals

 Real-Time Mini E-Commerce Application using Angular

-Now, we will develop a Real-Time Mini E-Commerce Application, built with Angular, to understand how a modern shopping application works end-to-end.
-This application also brings together concepts such as routing, state handling, guards, resolvers, and services.
+Now, we will develop a Mini E-Commerce Application to understand how a modern shopping application works from end to end.
+This application also brings together concepts such as Angular Routing, Guards, Resolvers, Services, and Local Storage.

 In this application, users can browse products freely, view detailed product information, manage a shopping cart, and complete a checkout process using a simple authentication mechanism.
-The design intentionally mirrors real-world platforms like Amazon and Flipkart, where browsing is public but sensitive actions, such as checkout, are protected.
-The app uses Angular routing, guards, resolvers, services, and local storage in a clean and architecturally correct way.
-Let us look at the pages we will develop for this application.
+The design intentionally mirrors real-world platforms like Amazon or Flipkart, where browsing is public but sensitive actions such as checkout are protected.
+Let us have a look at the pages we will develop for this application.

 Login Page:

-The Login page provides a simple demo authentication experience for the user.
-It collects the customer’s name and email and stores them locally to simulate a logged-in session.
+The Login page provides a simple authentication experience for the user.
 This page is required only when the user attempts to access protected actions, such as checkout.
 If the user was redirected here from another page, the application automatically sends them back to the original page after successful login, ensuring a smooth user experience.

 Products Listing Page: